Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to put up more than 53.5 points just two times this year.
+- Los Angeles and its opponents have scored at least 53.5 points just twice this season.

-- Minnesota and its opponents have combined to score more than 53.5 points in three of eight games this season.
+- Minnesota's games have gone over 53.5 points in three of eight chances this season.

 - The combined points per game average of the two teams, 49.2, is 4.3 points fewer than Sunday's over/under.

-- The 49 combined points per game that these two squads have allowed this season are 4.5 fewer than the 53.5 over/under in this contest.
+- The 49 combined points per game that these two squads have allowed this season are 4.5 fewer than the 53.5 total in this contest.

-- Chargers games have an average total of 50.6 points this season, 2.9 fewer than Sunday's over/under.
+- The Chargers and their opponents score an average of 50.6 points per game, 2.9 fewer than Sunday's total.

-- The 49.9 PPG average total in Vikings games this season is 3.6 points fewer than this game's over/under.
+- The 53.5 total in this game is 3.6 points above the 49.9 average total in Vikings games this season.

 Chargers stats and trends

-- In Los Angeles' eight games this season, it has five wins against the spread.

-- The Chargers have covered the spread once this season when favored by 3.5 points or more (in two chances).
+- The Chargers have been favored by 3.5 points or more two times this season and covered the spread in one of them.

 - Los Angeles' games this year have gone over the total in three out of eight opportunities (37.5%).